Clinical Reference

 When to use

-Refractory ARDS, improves oxygenation by maintaining mean airway pressure.
+Refractory ARDS, improves oxygenation by maintaining high mean airway pressure.
 Allows spontaneous breathing.

 BiLevel / APRV

-TLow set short enough (0.2–0.8 s) to prevent alveolar de-recruitment on release.
-Commonly titrated so expiratory flow returns to 50–75% of peak flow at end of TLow.
+TLow set to 0.2–0.8 s to prevent de-recruitment.
+Titrate so expiratory flow returns to 50–75% of peak at end-TLow.

 SIMV (Synchronized Intermittent Mandatory Ventilation)